All People of Conscience…

 Please support the victims of organized terror in Parachinar, Pakistan

 More than 200 people have been killed, another 2500 badly wounded in the last fifteen months in Parachinar.
 The main road that connects this remote area to Peshawar and the rest of Pakistan has been effectively blocked by criminal elements for the last ten months.
 Those who tried to travel through this road have been literally slaughtered.
 To get their daily supplies of food and medicine, the people of Parachinar are forced to take the longer route to Peshawar which requires crossing the Afghan border.
 The cost of daily supplies and travel to other parts of Pakistan has therefore multiplied five to six times.
 The Afghan route is not very safe either.
 At least twice, the passengers from Parachinar have been abducted by the same criminal elements, who move freely across the Pakistan-Afghan border.
 The Afghan forces were able to rescue the passengers in the first case.
 There is no sign yet of passengers in the second.
 Many fear that they have been killed already.
-The Pakistani state has to a large extent turned a deaf ear to various appeals requesting security and emergency supplies to Parachinar.
+The Pakistani state has turned a deaf ear to various appeals requesting security and emergency supplies to Parachinar.
 Rogue elements within the state institutions are actively backing the criminals in their protracted, low-scale ethnic cleansing of the Parachinar people.

 - Concerned Citizens of Pakistan